Employee Retention Credit vs PPP: Can I Claim Both?

 What is the Payroll Protection Program?

 It is important to note that the provided summary is based on general information about the PPP, and specific details and requirements may vary.
-It is recommended to consult with your lender or refer to official sources for the most accurate and up-to-date information when applying for the Payroll Protection Program.
+When applying for the Payroll Protection Program, it is recommended that you consult with your lender or refer to official sources for the most accurate and up-to-date information.

 Key Differences Between PPP and ERC